jewel/clearskies/protocol/core.md

 The "peers" field is a mapping from peer ID to a list of connection addresses.

-As of the time of writing, only the tcp and utp psuedo protocols are known.
+As of the time of writing, only the `tcp` and `utp` psuedo-protocols are known.
 Clients should ignore other protocols for future compatibility.

 The client should send a "tracker.ping" message periodically.
 If not sent less